 However, there’s a lot you can do and this is where I step into the picture.
 I’m having so many young women come to see me about their hormonal acne because I can offer them a natural solution with great results.

 I have access to labs so we can get your hormones checked and your imbalances pinpointed.
-Then I can then together a customised program for you to naturally rebalance your hormones so you have picture perfect skin.
+Then I can then together with a customised program for you to naturally rebalance your hormones so you have picture-perfect skin.

 So if you’d like to discover how to cure your hormonal acne naturally then make sure you subscribe to my blog because, in upcoming blogs, I’ll be going through in a bit more detail, the ins and outs of how to clear your hormonal acne naturally.